mertagcakoyun/notebook/README.md

 ## Overview
 The Notebook API is designed to provide a backend service for a simple note-taking application.
 It allows users to register, login, and manage their notes through various endpoints.
 This API is built using Spring Boot and utilizes JWT for authentication.

+This guide provides the necessary information to test the Notebook API endpoints using cURL commands with appropriate authorization and content headers.
+Each request requires a valid JWT token, which can be obtained through the login endpoint.

 ## Features
   - User Registration and Login
   - JWT-based Authentication